 (D) Small frequency disturbance test: A frequency step increase and decrease shall be applied to the POI to demonstrate the Facility’s dynamic response.

 (E) System strength test: The model for IRRs and inverter-based Resources shall be tested under a few equivalent short circuit ratios, as described in the Dynamics Working Group Procedure Manual.
 This tests the robustness of the model to varying system conditions.

+(iv) For ESRs required to comply with Nodal Operating Guide Section 2.14, results for the following model quality tests shall be provided to demonstrate acceptable model performance.
+Additional details about each test, including the set up and description of desirable response, are included in the Dynamics Working Group Procedure Manual.

+(A) Flat start test: A no-disturbance test shall be performed to demonstrate appropriate model initialization and the Facility’s dynamic response under a no-disturbance condition.

+(B) Small voltage disturbance test: A voltage step increase and decrease shall be applied to the POI to demonstrate the Facility’s dynamic response.

+(C) Large voltage disturbance test: The high and low voltage ride-through profiles as described in Nodal Operating Guide Section 2.9.1, Intermittent Renewable Resources and Energy Storage Resources Connected to the ERCOT Transmission Grid, shall be applied to the POI to demonstrate the Facility’s dynamic response.

+(D) Frequency change and inertia response test: A frequency change increase and decrease shall be applied to the POI to demonstrate the Facility’s dynamic response.

+(E) System strength test: The Facility shall be tested under a few equivalent short circuit ratios, as described in the Dynamics Working Group Procedure Manual.
+This tests the robustness of the model to varying system conditions.

+(F) Phase angle jump test: A step change is applied to the phase angle.
+This tests the capability to maintain the voltage phasor and resistance to angle change.

+(G) Loss of synchronous machine test: This test is confirm the performance maintaining synchronism and voltage phasor after changes occur on the ERCOT System.
+This test is not intended to require the Facility operate reliability without connecting to the ERCOT Transmission Grid.

 (d) Inverter-Based Resources (IBRs) shall provide results of the unit model validation to demonstrate that the PSCAD model, as described in the Dynamics Working Group Procedure Manual, accurately represents the dynamic responses of all inverter-based dynamic devices within the Facility.
 This validation is not intended to be site-specific; rather it is intended to be a hardware type test, where models representing different inverter hardware are benchmarked for accuracy.
 Validation results for a specific model of inverter can be submitted for multiple uses of that model of inverter.